ndmitchell/ghcid/README.md

 Either "GHCi as a daemon" or "GHC + a bit of an IDE".
 To a first approximation, it opens `ghci` and runs `:reload` whenever your source code changes, formatting the output to fit a fixed height console.
 Unlike other Haskell development tools, `ghcid` is intended to be _incredibly simple_.
 In particular, it doesn't integrate with any editors, doesn't depend on GHC the library and doesn't start web servers.

-/Acknowledgements:/ This project incorporates significant work from @JPMoresmau, who is listed as a co-author.
+_Acknowledgements:_ This project incorporates significant work from [JPMoresmau](https://github.com/JPMoresmau), who is listed as a co-author.

 **Using it**